 Step 1: Have the class stand in a circle and hand a different 'Tsunami: Be Prepared!' card to each student.
-Explain that each card gives a particular piece of advice about staying safe from a tsunami.
-Explain, too, that there are four kinds of advice on the cards: some cards advise on things to be aware of ahead of time in preparation for a possible tsunami happening; some cards give guidance on signs to look out for that suggest that a tsunami might be imminent (i.e., about to happen); some cards advise on tsunami 'dos' (i.e., things to do if a tsunami is coming); and, some advise on tsunami 'don'ts' (i.e., things to not do if a tsunami is coming).
-Then invite students to move around the room, share and discuss cards and get into 'Preparation,' 'Warning Signs,''Do's,' and 'Don'ts' groups.
-When class members are all in groups, encourage each group to check that everybody looks to be correctly placed.
+Explain that each card gives a particular piece of advice about staying safe from tsunami.
+Explain, too, that there are four kinds of advice on the cards: some cards advise on things to be aware of ahead of time in preparation for a possible tsunami happening; some cards give guidance on signs to look out for that suggest that a tsunami might be imminent (i.e. about to happen); some cards give advice on tsunami 'dos' (i.e. things to do if a tsunami is coming); and, some advise on tsunami 'don'ts' (i.e. things to definitely not do if a tsunami is coming).
+Then invite students to move around the room, share and discuss cards and get into 'Preparation', 'Warning Signs', 'Do's' and 'Don'ts' groups.
+When class members are all in groups, encourage each group to check amongst themselves that everybody looks to be correctly placed.
 (10 minutes)

 Step 2: That done, have groups read out their cards to the whole class, beginning with the 'Preparation' group and ending with the 'Don'ts' group (it may emerge that some students are not in the right group and need to move!).
-Then trigger a discussion by asking students what they learned about key things to avoid tsunami danger.
+Then trigger a discussion by asking students what they have learned about key things to do to avoid tsunami danger.
 (10 minutes)